 Location: 2007 N. Memorial Parkway, Suite O, Huntsville, Alabama 35810

-Amy Jones has been a marketing professional in Huntsville for almost 20 years, with experience in all aspects of marketing, pr, media relations, event management, digital content, and design.
+Amy Jones has been a marketing professional in Huntsville for 20 years, with experience in all aspects of marketing, pr, media relations, event management, digital content, and design.
+Amy is the proud and busy momma of two boys, who keep things loud and fun.
+For fun she skateboards, rides her scooter, and kayaks (though sadly not at the same time!).